 The role of external players.
 Papers may include but are not limited to the analysis of long-standing support for the Belarusian regime from Russia, relations with the West, attempts to diversify the regime’s dependencies after 2014 and influence of external factors on the destabilisation of the situation in Belarus.

 Responses and reactions by the regime.
 The topic is devoted to the analysis of the regime’s reaction and behaviour regarding the protests in 2020.
 Papers may include but are not limited to the analysis of the consequences of the Regime’s attempts to prevent and contain the increased political activism of Belarusian society.
 We raise the question whether outright lies and electoral fraud, unprecedented violence by security services, and the denial of calls for dialogue could be treated as factors of “democratization by mistake”.

+The period for the submission of proposals is over.
+We are grateful for almost 30 applicants, who shared their research ideas and findings!
 All proposals will undergo a selection procedure by the Conference Programme Committee.
 The Committee will send e-mail notifications of acceptance by the 11th of June.
 Accepted participants will have to register by the 1st of July.